Locally equivalent Floer complexes and unoriented link cobordisms: Concordance

 The Maslov and Alexander gradings are also combinatorially defined from $D$ (\cite{Book}) and each variable drops them by $2$ and $1$ respectively; while to define the $j$-filtration we need to specify that the level $t$ is generated by the elements in where $i_1+...+i_m+i=-t$ and $\cC^-(D)$ is the free $\F[V_1,...,V_m,U]$-module over $S(D)$.
-With this definitions in place we have the following theorem \cite{MOST}. \begin{teo}[Manolescu, Ozsv\'ath, Szab\'o and Thurston] The $\mathcal A$-filtered chain homotopy type as $\F[U,U^{-1}]$-module of $\cC^\infty_*(D)$ coincides with the one of $\cC^\infty_*(\mathcal D)$ together with the Maslov grading and the algebraic filtration, where $D$ is a grid and $\mathcal D$ is a Heegaard diagram for $L$.
-In particular, the two complexes are locally equivalent. \end{teo} The way the filtered homology group $\cH^\infty(L)$ is defined and how the filtration $\mathcal F$ descends into homology are the same as in the previous section. \begin{remark} Notice that $\cC^\infty_*(D)$ is not $\mathcal F$-filtered chain homotopy equivalent to $\cC^\infty_*(\mathcal D)$, but Theorem \ref{teo:quasi_iso_grids} tells us that all the maps induced by link isotopies preserve the algebraic filtration.
-In the sense that, say $D_1$ and $D_2$ are any diagrams of isotopic links and $m_1$ and $m_2$ are the respective numbers of normal $\OO$-markings (or zero for Heegaard diagrams), the image of $V^{i_1}\cdots V^{i_{m_1}}U^i\cdot\cC^\infty_*(D_1)$ is contained into $V^{i_1}\cdots V^{i_{m_1}}U^i\cdot\cC^\infty_*(D_2)$ when $m_1\leq m_2$ or $V^{i_1}\cdots V^{i_{m_2}}U^{i+i_{m_2+1}+...+i_{m_1}}\cdot\cC^\infty_*(D_2)$ when $m_1>m_2$ for every $(m_1+1)$-tuple of integers $(i_1,...,i_{m_1},i)$.
-This clearly implies that the complexes are still locally equivalent. \end{remark} We conclude this subsection with Figure \ref{Gridunlink}, which shows a grid diagram for the two-component unlink $\bigcirc_2$, and a lemma that we need for later. \begin{lemma} Given a grid diagram $D$ for an $n$-component link, we can always change the $\X$-markings to obtain another diagram $D'$ such that $D'$ represents the $n$-component unlink $\bigcirc_n$. \end{lemma} \begin{proof} We apply the following algorithm.
-Let us shift the rows of $D$ until there is a special $\OO$-marking in the top row (remember that $D$ is the fundamental domain of a torus); then, starting from this $\OO$-marking denoted by $O_1$, we put an $\X$-marking just below $O_1$.
-We keep doing this procedure with the $\OO$-markings in the row below, unless we reach an $O_i$ such that $O_{i+1}$ (in the row below) is special.
+With this definitions in place we have the following theorem \cite{MOST}, see also \cite{Sarkar}. \begin{teo}[Manolescu, Ozsv\'ath, Szab\'o and Thurston] The $\mathcal A$-filtered chain homotopy type as $\F[U,U^{-1}]$-module of $\cC^\infty_*(D)$ coincides with the one of $\cC^\infty_*(\mathcal D)$ together with the Maslov grading and the algebraic filtration, where $D$ is a grid and $\mathcal D$ is a Heegaard diagram for $L$.